 - Acquisition of Gogo by Intelsat, 2020

 - The acquisition of Gogo made Intelsat the direct provider of Wi-Fi to over 3,000 commercial aircraft.
 Before this, Intelsat had aimed towards vertical integration (e.g., investment in AMN backhaul provider and terminal developer Kymeta) with limited success compared to other leading commercial satellite operators such as Eutelsat and SES

 - France-based satellite operator Eutelsat merged with UK rival OneWeb in July 2022

-- The transaction, which valued OneWeb at USD 3.4bn, combined OneWeb’s constellation of 648 low-earth-orbit satellites with Eutelsat’s fleet of 36 geostationary satellites.
-The hope is it will help them compete with the Starlink constellation of Elon Musk’s SpaceX
+- The transaction valued OneWeb at USD 3.4bn.
+It combined OneWeb’s constellation of 648 low earth orbit satellites with Eutelsat’s 36 geostationary satellites.
+The hope is to help compete with Starlink

 - Inmarsat’s 14 satellites provide global mobile communications for ships, planes, and remote areas.